sahithyandev/s2/src/content/docs/theory-of-electricity/01-introduction.md

   Hall of India, New Delhi
 - **Electrical Engineering Fundamentals**, Vincent Del Toro, Prentice Hall of India, New Delhi

+## Waveform errors

+### DC Offset

+A DC voltage superimposed on a AC waveform shifts it up or down.
+Causes unwanted clipping of the AC voltage when amplification.
+Causes the waveform to have reduced dynamic range, reduced headroom, increases noise when amplified and causes problems with DC-coupled circuits.

+### Moving iron instrument

+Can be identified by AC symbol.
+Measures the rms value of the signal.

+### Moving coil instrument

+Can be identified by DC symbol.
+Measures the average value of the signal.

+### Moving coil rectifier instrument

+Can be identified by diode symbol.
+Measures the rms value of the rectified signal.

 ## Special functions

 ### Unit step function